F4biian/HalluRAG/README.md

 </details>
 <br>

-In order to generated such Q&A pairs, access to the OpenAI API is required.
+In order to generate such Q&A pairs, access to the OpenAI API is required.
 Inserting your API key into the `.env` file is already sufficient.

 #### Step 2) [`data/qna2output/`](data/qna2output/)
 Creating (un)answerable RAG prompts (stored in [`data/qna2output/rag_prompts.py`](data/qna2output/rag_prompts.py)), passing them to *LLaMA 2 7B Chat HF*, *LLaMA 2 13B Chat HF*, and *Mistral 7B Instruct v0.1*, and retrieving the internal states using [`data/qna2output/2output.py`](data/qna2output/2output.py).
 An entry might look like this (abbreviated):